Doin' the cockroach

 See, cockroaches are resilient (they can survive more than a week without their head!).
 They are ancient creatures and it’s been said that they would most likely survive a nuclear war.
 They are tenacious.
 They run when they feel threatened.
 They adapt to situations.
 They are nocturnal and flourish in darkness.
 They create ways to survive, living moment to moment, pondering each decision and anticipating their next move.
 Does any of this sound comforting (minus the headless thing)?
 Does any of this make their lives meaningless?
 Is our life meaningless?
 Is the song talking about the negative aspects of every day things?
 Is the song saying the meaningless and mundane are significant?
 Or is the song just about smoking weed?

-Remember- this is all just opinion, so if you have a different take on anything, feel free to comment. i would love to hear more interpretations.
+This is all just opinion, so if you have a different take on anything, please leave a comment.
+I would love to hear more interpretations.

 Anyway, cheers to all who are doin’ the cockroach.